 Kanban is more flexible than Scrumban and can be adapted to teams’ needs, however, it’s also less concrete and might give an impression to less experienced teams that there is not enough structure.

 Scrumban is a good fit for large projects and cross-team collaboration, whereas Kanban is better for teams that do not depend on input from others.
-Kanban might be a bit limiting where the team is working on multiple products.
+Scrumban might be a better option if the team is working on multiple products.

 When to Use Scrumban

 Scrumban is a good fit for agile teams that are just embarking on an agile journey.
 It also fares well in large organizations, with multiple products in the mix and a fast-paced environment.
 It’s better to use this method if your team doesn’t have direct pressure from management and you don’t need to stick to any strict deadlines, as the scope is not as clearly defined as in Scrum.

 Scrumban is a preferred method if you want to focus on delivering value as quickly as possible to the client without dedicating the time to estimation sessions or agile events.
 Scrumban is less complex to implement than Scrum, so it could be a good fit for startups that can’t budget for new roles like Product Owner and Scrum Master.
 This method is good for loyal and motivated teams as the individual team member’s effort is harder to track.

 You can always start with Scrumban and if you need more structure or your stakeholders start pushing for tighter deadlines, you can move to Scrum.
 Scrumban was actually invented to show an alternative to Scrum, as some teams find that overall rules and processes slow them down.